jamesw98/ghsfl-docs/tournament_hosting_guide.markdown

 You can speed up this process by creating a template.
 You can use ~55' of non-stretchy cord and make knots at the distances below.
 It is recommended that you then mark each knot with something like a baggage tag.
   * At one end of the cord: the left end of the strip labelled "A"
   * After 2m: the start of the left warning area labelled "B"
-  * After anohter 3m: the left en guarde line labelled "C"
+  * After another 3m: the left en guarde line labelled "C"
-  * After anohter 2m: the center line labelled "D"
+  * After another 2m: the center line labelled "D"
   * After another 2m: the right en guarde line labelled "E"
-  * After anohter 3m: the start of the right warning area labelled "F"
+  * After another 3m: the start of the right warning area labelled "F"
   * After another 2m: the right end of the strip labelled "G"
   * After another 1.5m: the minimum width of the strip
   * After another 0.5m: the maximum width of the strip